GeoscienceAustralia/sira/_sources/index.rst.txt

 ..
-SIRA documentation master file, created by sphinx-quickstart on Thu Feb 25 09:28:33 2016.
+SIRA documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ######################################################################
 SIRA: A Methodology for Lifeline Infrastructure Vulnerability Analysis